 Similar Hair Colour

-Nancy: about a month ago
+Alyssa: about a week ago

 I started using this product around 1 year ago, and love the results.
 I am a natural redhead, but over the years the red is fading and several white hair are appearing.
 This product brought me right back to my original colour (as a child) and I love it.
 I think the mess is worth the results.
 I will continue using this product for a while.
 I love being a redhead again!

-Diana: about a month ago
+Diana: a few months ago

 I've been using henna for years and this is the best one I've found.
 Others have barely colored my hair but this always gives me vibrant, shiny and healthy color and has improved the health of my hair as well, which used to be really dry due to bleaching and dying.
 I highly recommend!